Ultral1sk/ReduxCheatSheet/REDUXThreeCoreConcepts.md

 // 3 - Reducer - is what ties the store and the acitons together. in our scenario the reducer is the shopkeeper he receives the actions buy from a customer and remeoves the cake from the shelf which is the storeThreeCoreConcepts

-- Specify how the application state changes in responses to hte actions send to the stores
+- Specify how the application state changes in responses to The actions send to the stores
 - actions only describes what happend but dont describe how the app state changes
 - Reducer is a function that aaccepts state and action as arguments and returns the newly change state